Growth of regular partitions 2: Weak regularity: Background on VC-dimension in -graphs

-Theorem \ref{thm:foxpachsuk} shows that $3$-graphs of finite VC-dimension admit homogeneous partitions.
-It turns out the existence of homogeneous partitions can be extended to a wider class of $3$-graphs, namely those satisfying a different generalization of VC-dimension called ``slicewise VC-dimension."\footnote{In \cite{Terry.2021b}, this notion is called \emph{weak VC-dimension}. } To define this, we require the following notion of ``slice graphs."
+The reader may naturally wonder at this stage if the three conditions appearing in Proposition \ref{prop:equiv2} are also equivalent to $M_{\calH}^{\hom}<\infty$.
+It turns out that this is not the case.
+The existence of homogeneous partitions can be extended to a wider class of $3$-graphs defined in terms of a different generalization of VC-dimension called ``slicewise VC-dimension."
+Slicewise VC-dimension is defined in terms of the following notion of a ``slice graph," also called a ``link graph" in the literature.